shria-devarakonda/ShriaLife/dev_logs.md

 --5
-I just realised I might add an action to code too, and it will be upping my status of fulfillment, feeling smart and confidence etc i def need statuses for each subsections of my psyche. god.
+I just realised I might add an action to do something that might be fulfilling too, and it will be upping my status of fulfillment, confidence etc i def need statuses for each subsections of my psyche. god. more classes to make

+--6
+should i do a status class or maintain different classes for each status that inherits from a base status class, i wonder...

+--7
+i need a heckin diagram im getting confused